 The council must conduct the administration and management of its financial affairs and spend its money in accordance with its legal powers and legislation.
 The council is responsible for setting a budget and for regularly monitoring income and expenditure against the approved budget, which is done at least quarterly.

-The council is subject to the requirements of the Transparency Code for Smaller Authorities which, along with the publication of the approved Annual Return, requires publication of supporting documents by 01 July at the latest.
-Documents for the year ended 31 March 2018 will be set out below:
+The council is subject to the requirements of the Transparency Code for Smaller Authorities which, along with the publication of the approved AGAR, requires publication of supporting documents by 01 July at the latest.
+Documents for the year ended 31 March 2019 are set out below:

 - list of all items of expenditure above £100 (to be completed);